 Using crypto research tools doesn’t guarantee profits.
 Instead, the tools are meant to help you make informed investing decisions.

 You’ve probably heard of CoinMarketCap, but you may not be familiar with CoinGecko.
 CoinGecko is one of the largest data aggregators that tracks cryptocurrency prices by market cap.
-You can view live price changes for nearly 13,000 coins and over 600 crypto exchanges.
+You can view live price changes for over 11,000 coins and over 600 crypto exchanges.

 There are many other useful features you can capitalize on at no charge to get a broad overview of a particular cryptocurrency with CoinGecko.
 The site also provides an extensive library of guides and other educational material.
-Premium accounts start at $103.20 per month and include advanced features.
+Premium accounts are $41.66 per month, paid annually, and include advanced features.

 The crypto industry is a buzzing economy, bringing about tons of market events that might affect price movements.
 This makes it impossible to keep tabs on events from the crypto world if you don’t use crypto research tools like CoinMarketCal.